sonianicoletti/Essence_LLM/data/temp/Essence_main_book.md

 9.4
 ## 5.5 Essentializing Practices
 # Activity space which
-this activity belongs to
+this activity belongs to cod
-# Cod
 Collarate together to produce good quality code that meet requirements.
-(I Requirements: M:msf o % Enpopent e System
-# Development
-# (Requirements: Addressed I Software System: Ready ("] Code: Code Completed
-# Activity name
-# Very brief
-# activity description
-# Inputs for activity
-# Competency to
-# conduct activity
-# Outputs of activity
-@) N
 Figure 5.7 The Write Code activity card.
 An activity is always bound to a speciﬁc practice and cannot “ﬂoat around” among the practices.
 If you ﬁnd an activity that needs to be reused by many prac- tices, then you may want to create a separate practice including this activity.
 The alternative is that you decide not to reuse it, but each practice that potentially could have reused it will have to keep its own copy of that activity.
 Changes to one copy of it will not impact the other copies; they will just change independently of one another, which means no reuse.
 9.5